Toward Foundation Models for Earth Monitoring: Generalizable Deep Learning Models for Natural Hazard Segmentation: Conclusion

 \section{Conclusion}

-In this work, we demonstrate that a suitable pre-training improves the generalization of DL models for segmentation of unseen natural hazards.
-Importantly, our approach is not limited to a specific frequency band or geographical region.
-Our results show that unsupervised domain adaptation can improve the performance of all considered models based on very few unlabeled samples.
+In a range of experiments, we demonstrate that a suitable pre-training improves the generalization of DL models for segmentation of unseen natural hazards.
+Importantly, our approach is not limited to a specific modality (e.g., RGB or SAR channels) and allows for generalization of the models across different geographical regions and hazards.
+Our results prove that unsupervised domain adaptation can improve the performance of all considered models based on very few unlabeled samples.